NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 notify-send -u normal -a neomutt \

--i ~/.config/neomutt/neomutt.svg \"Emails synchronized!\" &<enter> \
+-i ~/.config/neomutt/assets/neomutt.svg \"Emails synchronized!\" &<enter> \

 <enter-command>set wait_key=yes<enter>" \